Polyglot Data Modeling

 In either case, customers are expecting from a modern data modeling tool that it helps design and manage schemas across the entire data landscape.

-• allows denormalization, if desired, given access patterns;
+- it allows denormalization, if desired, given query-driven access patterns;

-• generates schemas for a variety of technologies, with automatic mapping to the specific data types of the respective target technologies.
+- it generates schemas for a variety of technologies, with automatic mapping to the specific data types of the respective target technologies;

 Our Polyglot Data Model also allows conceptual data modeling capabilities.
-We do this leveraging the principles of Domain-Driven Design, including aggregates to store together what belongs together, and a graph view to represent concepts.
+We do this by leveraging the principles of Domain-Driven Design, including aggregates to store together what belongs together, and a graph view to represent concepts in a graph diagram that business users often find more friendly and less intimidating than Entity-Relationships Diagrams.

 Data Model vs Schema Design

-A data model is an abstraction describing and documenting the information system of an enterprise.
-Data models provide value in understanding, communication, collaboration, and governance, ...
-They help document the context and meaning of the data.
+A data model is an abstraction describing and documenting the information systems of organizations.
+Data models provide value in design, formalism, understanding, communication, collaboration, and governance, ...
+They help document the context and meaning of data.

 But the value of data models at a technical level is in the artifacts they help create: schemas.
 A schema is a “consumable” collection of objects describing the layout or structure of a file, a transaction, or a database.
 A schema is a scope contract between producers and consumers of data, and an authoritative source of structure and meaning of the context.

-The Polyglot Data Model concept was built so you could create a library of canonical objects for your domains, and use them consistently across physical data models for different target technologies.
+The Polyglot Data Model concept was built so you could create a library of canonical objects for your domains, and use them consistently across physical data models to produce schema contracts for different target technologies.
+Then synchronize across the metadata Business and IT to foster a shared understanding of the meaning and context of data.
+This is best done with Metadata-as-Code.